ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

-# 🧑‍💻 Hands-On Protein Graphs with BioCypher and Neo4j
+# 🧑‍💻 Hands-On Protein Graphs with BioCypher (offline mode) and Neo4j

 | Last Update | Developed by                       | Affiliation                                                                                                                                                                  |